potatomat0/twins/Documents/Twins - Documents.md

 - SocialButton: provider-colored sign-in buttons (Google, Facebook, Apple, Microsoft) with brand icons.
 Currently mocked; to be wired with Firebase Auth providers.
 - Terms/Privacy Acknowledgment: a mandatory checkbox row before account creation to confirm acceptance of Terms and Privacy Policy.
 Submission is disabled until acknowledged.
  - Auto-advance inputs: text inputs move focus to the next field on return/enter; Dropdowns auto-open the next selector or focus the next input after a choice.
 Final fields submit if valid.
+- LocaleProvider: wraps the app and drives all copy via translation keys.
+The login screen exposes a language dropdown (English/Japanese/Vietnamese) and each screen reads strings from `i18n/translations.ts`.
+- SessionStore: onboarding/questionnaire/account drafts persist locally using Zustand + AsyncStorage so users can resume unfinished steps after relaunch.
+The login screen surfaces a resume modal when stored progress exists.

 ## Development note